 I don't have a blog, can i still do the challenge?

-Yup.
+YES!!!
+Please do!!
 There are many free image hosting websites you can get that will allow you to link to your images.
 Some examples are Flickr and Picassa off the top of my head.
+However, you don't need to do any of this - you can just visit each monday and do the challenge on your own.
+That's totally cool and so many people do this.

 Can i email my submission to you?